 I didn’t get into this business because of my passion for coaching or my love for personal development.
 I got into it because I personally know how it feels to go from dreading the alarm clock, feeling the stress seep in just opening your email, wishing the time would pass quickly through the work weeks, to loving what I do.
 Not every second of every day is perfect, but I absolutely love my work.

 I got into this business because I want that for you.
-I want you to come home from work and think, “That was 8 hours well spent.”
+To come home from work and think, “That was 8 hours well spent.”
 And, “I’m proud of how I contributed today.”

 I got into this business because I want to help mobilize you.
 To help you put aside any guilt or fear you may be feeling and take charge of your career path.